-This Destination Management Plan encapsulates our vision to become an attractive visitor destination, loved and promoted by its locals for its diversity, heritage and nature.
+This Destination Management Plan encapsulates our vision to become a place locals are proud to call home; celebrating and sharing our diversity, heritage and nature.

 We want to showcase and celebrate Liverpool's people, rich cultural diversity, heritage, natural assets and events.